WebOfTrustInfo/rwot10-buenosaires/README.md

-This repository contains documents related to RWOT10, the tenth Rebooting the Web of Trust design workshop, which will be held in Buenos Aires, Argentina, March 16th to March 20th, 2020.
+This repository contains documents related to RWOT10, the tenth Rebooting the Web of Trust design workshop, which will be held in Buenos Aires, Argentina, from the evening of March 16th to the late afternoon of March 20th, 2020.

 The goal of the workshop is to generate five technical white papers and/or proposals on topics decided by the group that would have the